Quadratic Quantum Polarimetry with Entangled Photon Pairs

 \emph{Introduction}.
 Polarization transformations of optical fields are traditionally characterized using Stokes vectors and Mueller matrices, which describe linear mappings between input and output polarization states~\cite{qi2018,cloude1990SPIE}.
 This framework forms the foundation of classical polarimetry and is widely used to study anisotropic, depolarizing and scattering media~\cite{azzam1977ellipsometry,He:2021-194:LSA}.
 Whereas conventional polarimetric measurements access only first-order polarization moments of the optical field, there is a fundamental and practical interest in exploring distinct approaches that can deliver enhanced sensitivity or access to additional information associated with complex light scattering.

 Quantum light offers new opportunities for probing polarization properties beyond the classical Stokes formalism.
 In particular, entangled photon pairs exhibit non-classical polarization correlations that have been exploited in quantum metrology and sensing~\cite{Goldberg:2021-1:ADOP, Giovannetti:2004-1330:SCI}.
-This has led to the development of quantum polarimetry, where polarization properties of a sample are probed using quantum states of light to access correlations beyond classical first-order moments~\cite{Zhang:2024-eadk1495:SCA,Pedram:2024-2400059:ADQ,Goldberg:2020-23038:PRR,Zhang:25:Cells}.
-In most existing quantum polarimetric schemes, however, only one photon interacts with the sample while the second photon serves as a reference~\cite{Elsevier2022Goldberg}.
+This has led to the development of quantum polarimetry, where polarization properties of a sample are probed using quantum states of light to access correlations beyond classical ~\cite{Zhang:2024-eadk1495:SCA,Pedram:2024-2400059:ADQ,Goldberg:2020-23038:PRR,Zhang:25:Cells}.
+In most existing quantum polarimetric schemes, however, only one photon interacts with the sample while the second photon serves as a reference~\cite{Elsevier2022Goldberg,Xie:2025:npjQuantum,Wolfgramm:2013:NatPho}.
 As a result, the measured transformation remains effectively equivalent to single-photon polarimetry and does not fundamentally alter the structure of the polarization channel being probed~\cite{Safadi:2023-562:NPHYS,Lib:2022-986:NPHYS}.

 Here we introduce a fundamentally different configuration in which both photons of an entangled pair simultaneously propagate through the same polarization channel.
 We show that this two-photon probing regime transforms the polarization measurement from a linear Mueller mapping into a quadratic channel acting on the two-photon polarization correlation tensor.
-When a medium described by Mueller matrix $M$ acts identically on two photons, the two-photon polarization correlation tensor $K$ evolves according to $K' = M KM^T$ which is quadratic in $M$, revealing a second-order polarization structure inaccessible to conventional polarimetry.
+When a medium described by Mueller matrix $M$ acts identically on two photons, the two-photon polarization correlation tensor $K$ evolves according to $K' = M KM^T$ which is quadratic in $M$, revealing a second-order polarization structure not directly accessed in standard first-order Stokes-Mueller polarimetry.
 This quadratic mapping implies that two-photon probing directly accesses second-order polarization correlations and fundamentally changes the response of polarization observables to depolarization.

 We develop a theoretical framework linking Mueller matrices, quantum channels, and two-photon polarization correlations, and derive analytical predictions for the evolution of entanglement and purity under depolarizing channels.
 The theory predicts a quadratic amplification of depolarization effects compared with single-photon probing.
 We experimentally verify these predictions using polarization-entangled photon pairs transmitted through controlled scattering media.
 The observed degradation of concurrence and purity confirms the predicted quadratic sensitivity and demonstrates that two-photon probing provides access to second-order polarization information.
 Our results establish quantum two-photon polarimetry as a higher-order measurement paradigm for characterizing polarization channels.